loopwerk/loopwerk.io/content/articles/2023-03-03-setting-up-debian-11.md

 ## 2.3 - Store the backups off-site

 The backups are now stored on the same server as the PostgreSQL database itself.
-It's much better than not having backups, but even better would be to store them off-site.
+It's much better than not having backups at all, but even better would be to store them off-site.
 I use [rsync.net](https://www.rsync.net) for this purpose.
 It's like a cloud server that you can run commands on via SSH, and you can send folders with files to it via rsync, sftp and scp.
 It's really great.
 After you signed up, just add this to the end of the backup script:

 ```
 # Immediately store off-site